MicrosoftDocs/learn/learn-pr/azure/protect-virtual-desktop-deployment-azure-firewall/includes/3-exercise-set-up-host-pool.md

     ```

    Ignore the message "No size value has been provided..."
-The VM will be created with the size you specified in the command above.
+The VM will be created with the size you specified in the preceding command.

 1. Wait a couple of minutes for the VM to be created.